International-BMP-Database/wqio/readme.md

 ## Releases

+*First*, you need to bump all of the versions like in [this PR](https://github.com/International-BMP-Database/wqio/pull/194).

+After that is pushed/merged/fetched, it's time to tag the test and final releases.
 There are two Github actions that are run when tags are pushed.
 The first builds and uploads to TestPyPI if the tag is in the form `v<major>.<minor>.<micro>/*/test`.

 The second builds, uploads to PyPI, then signs the release and creates a Github release with a bunch of different assets if the tag is in the form `v<major>.<minor>.<micro>/release`.

-To execute the builda, create a new tag ends with e.g.,  `/test` (i.e., `v0.6.3/test`) and push that.
+To execute the builds, create a new tag ends with e.g.,  `/test` (i.e., `v0.6.3/test`) and push that.

-If that works, create Yet Another tag that ends with `/release` (i.e., `v0.6.3/release`) and push that.
+If that works, create Yet Another Tag that ends with `/release` (i.e., `v0.6.3/release`) and push that.

 All in all, that workflow looks like this: